McIntosh-Lab/tvb-ukbb/bb_functional_pipeline/bb_fix_dir/compiled/Linux/x86_64/readme.txt

               setenv command.
         NOTE: The environment variable syntax utilizes forward slashes (/), delimited by colons (:).
-        NOTE: When deploying standalone applications, it is possible to run the shell script file run_fix_3_clean.sh instead of setting environment variables.
+        NOTE: When deploying standalone applications, you can run the shell script file run_fix_3_clean.sh
+              instead of setting environment variables.
 See
               section 2 "Files to Deploy and Package".